If you are pushing aside bright whites and grays for something a little warmer, Sherwin Williams Casa Blanca might just be the shade for you!

 Sherwin Williams Casa Blanca vs Shoji White ( SW 7042)

-Shoji White is in the same LRV range and general color family as Casa Blanca, but it’s more neutral.
+Shoji White is in the same LRV range and general color family as Casa Blanca, but it’s much more neutral.

 Shoji White is definitely still warm, it only looks greige in comparison.